ontologyportal/SUMOjEdit/README.md

 ```
 xhost +localhost
 ```
+This allows localhost to be added to the access control list
 ### Docker Desktop
 - From the Docker Hub tab search for sumojedit, select the link, then Run which\
   will pull the image down.
 A 'Run a new container' dialog will appear.
 Under